 Nationally, school disciplinary policies have been criminalizing ordinary childhood, thereby trapping children, especially Black and Latino youth into the criminal justice system.
 I have represented countless youth in such situations and it’s time to end zero-tolerance, and other policies that criminalize youth.

-End the War on Science and Global Warming
+End the War on Science and Protect the Environment

 Invest in Alternative Energy Sources